jpsenior/netscalersplit/README.md

 netscaler.
 This script will also output to output.txt.
 You must copy the output without any newlines for the netscaler wizard to run properly.

+You can download 'output.txt' to directly show an example from maintenance.html.
+You may want to replace your own base64 image.

     "HTTP/1.1 503 Service Unavailable\r\n\r\n" + "<!doctype html>" + "<title>Site Maintenance</title>" + "<style>" + "  body { text-align: center; padding: 150px; }" + "  h1 { font-size: 50px; }" + "  body { font: 20px Helvetica, sans-serif;
      color: #333; }" + "  article { display: block; text-align: left; width: 650px; mar" + "gin: 0 auto; }" + "  a { color: #dc8100; text-decoration: none; }" + "  a:hover { color: #333; text-decoration: none; }" + "</style>" + "" + "<articl